alohawild/python_class/README.md

 ```
 At this point the pi_calc.py program should run.
 ### Install Google Finances
-Use 'pip install googlefinance.client' to install Google Finance
+Use `pip install googlefinance.client` to install Google Finance

+### Drag contents
+As this is UNIX (Linux) there is not updated path.
+That means that the files and programs cannot find each other if run in the Monte diretory.
+You need to drag the `*.py` programs to the top folder and the CSV files too.